invisibleacropolis-ops/NagaKang/docs/step3_pattern_bridge_walkthrough.md

   and `s_curve` provides a smooth midpoint-focused transition useful for swell-style fades.
 Add an optional intensity (e.g. `curve=exponential:3.0`) to tighten or relax the curvature without rewriting lane data.
+- Append `|smooth=5ms` (or `|smooth=0.02beats`) when a lane should fan out over a micro fade.
+The bridge schedules a linear ramp from the previous value to the resolved one and logs a `smoothing` payload containing window duration, ramp strategy, and the number of intermediate segments.
 - When multiple lanes collide on the same module parameter and beat, the bridge averages their resolved values and logs `smoothing_sources` so notebook UIs can show which lanes contributed to a combined move.
 This prevents double-